amnaaaaali/UTDMINTS_BiometricDataApp/README.md

 #### GetCmapValues.py
-getCmapByFreqVal: For a given frequency value, the function calls the fourier transform on the current sample of data and computes the cmap value for that sample of data based on the power value??
+getCmapByFreqVal: For a given frequency value, the function calls the fourier transform on the current sample of data and computes the cmap value for that sample of data based on the power value.
 getCmapForZscores: Exactly the same as getCmapByFreqVal but computes the zscore value and uses that in the cmap.